Omega 3 Fatty Acids Essential for Your Health

 Findings Study Citation

 Perinatal DHA supplementation improved cognition and altered brain functional organization in piglets.
-Fang X et al., 2020 11
+Fang X et al., 2020

 Omega-3 supplementation during the first 5 years of life positively impacted later academic performance.
-Brew BK et al., 2015 11
+Brew BK et al., 2015

 DHA-rich fish oil altered the cerebral hemodynamic response to cognitive tasks in healthy young adults.
-Jackson PA et al., 2012 11
+Jackson PA et al., 2012

 Long-chain omega-3 fatty acids improved brain function and structure in older adults.
-Witte AV et al., 2014 11
+Witte AV et al., 2014

 Omega-3 supplementation improved cognition and modified brain activation in young adults.
-Bauer I et al., 2014 11
+Bauer I et al., 2014

 Omega-3 supplementation was associated with improvements in memory functions in healthy older adults.
-Külzow N et al., 2016 11
+Külzow N et al., 2016

-Anti-Inflammatory Properties of Omega-3 Fatty Acids
+Anti Inflammatory Properties of Omega-3 Fatty Acids

 Omega-3 fatty acids are present in fish and fish oil.
-They have strong anti-inflammatory effects13.
+They have strong anti-inflammatory effects.
 These fats help control the body’s inflammation.
 This can reduce symptoms and slow disease in illnesses like rheumatoid arthritis and Crohn’s.

 Potential Benefits for Autoimmune Diseases

 In 2021, a review of 70 studies showed that fish oil helps rheumatoid arthritis.
 It lowers pain and stiffness.
 Heavier doses of fish oil work better.
-They reduce inflammation and disease for about eight months14.
+They reduce inflammation and disease for about eight months.

 YouTube video